census-instrumentation/opencensus-website/content/exporters/supported-exporters/Go/Prometheus.md

 	if err != nil {
 		log.Fatalf("Failed to create Prometheus exporter: %v", err) }

+	// Ensure that we register it as a stats exporter. view.RegisterExporter(pe)

 	go func() {
 		mux := http.NewServeMux()
 		mux.Handle("/metrics", pe)